maovidal/buildroot_intel_stick_STK1AW32SC/README.md

 # Notice

-The sole purpose of this repository is to generate an image based on `buildroot 2021.11.1` that can be flashed on the internal eMMC of the `Intel Stick STK1AW32SC`, which is based on [Intel Atom x5-Z8300][is_spec]
+The sole purpose of this repository is to generate an image tested on `buildroot 2022.08.1` that can be flashed on the internal eMMC of the `Intel Stick STK1AW32SC`, which is based on [Intel Atom x5-Z8300][is_spec]

+Originally this repo started as a fork from this [Buildroot running in Docker repo][original_docker_buildroot_repo].
+However, later it was stripped to contain only the relevant files of the external directory allowing it to be used with different developments setups.

 # Quick setup

-Besides using this repo in your existing Buildroot installation using the [external mechanism][br2_external], there is also the option to use this [docker-buildroot repo][docker_buildroot] that provides a fast and convenient way to start working right away.
+Besides using this repo in your existing Buildroot installation using the [external mechanism][br2_external], there is also the option to use this [docker-buildroot repo][docker_buildroot] that provides a fast and convenient way to start working right away and keep multiple and independent instances for different targets at the same time.

-Those are the instructions for the later case:
+Those are the instructions for the later case, as the ones to use your existing Buildroot installation are contained in Buildroot's documentation:

 1. Get a clone of [docker-buildroot][docker_buildroot]: